thortle/local_CLI/LM_STUDIO_INTEGRATION_PLAN.md

 # LM Studio Integration Plan for Gemini CLI Masters

+## ✅ **PROJECT COMPLETED SUCCESSFULLY**

+**Status**: **COMPLETE** - All planned phases implemented and validated
+**Date Completed**: September 30, 2025
+**Total Implementation Time**: 1 day (vs. planned 5 days)

 ## 📋 Project Overview

-This document outlines the implementation plan for adding **LM Studio** support to the Gemini CLI Masters project, enabling users to leverage local MLX-optimized models on Apple Silicon hardware alongside the existing Ollama support.
+This document outlined the implementation plan for adding **LM Studio** support to the Gemini CLI Masters project. **The integration has been successfully completed**, enabling users to leverage local MLX-optimized models on Apple Silicon hardware alongside the existing provider support.

-**Goal**: Add LM Studio as a new provider option that users can select with `/model lmstudio`, utilizing the same OpenAI-compatible API endpoints but with LM Studio-specific optimizations and default configurations.
+**Goal**: ✅ **ACHIEVED** - LM Studio is now a fully functional provider option that users can select with `/model lmstudio` or direct authentication, utilizing OpenAI-compatible API endpoints with LM Studio-specific optimizations and default configurations.

 ## 🏗️ Current Architecture Analysis